 Send a Message to Oumal Hair

-We'll deliver your message to Oumal Hair as soon as we see her.
+We'll deliver your message to Oumal Hair at her hospital bed.